-Texas Lottery Communications Services Hotline 1-800-37-LOTTO (1-800-375-6886) The Texas Lottery's Retailer Services Department responds to customer contacts through the toll-free Communications Services Telephone Hotline.
+Texas Lottery Communications Services Hotline 1-800-37-LOTTO (1-800-375-6886)

+E-mail: customer.service@lottery.state.tx.us (for the general public and players) OR retailerwebhelp@lottery.state.tx.us (for retailers) The Texas Lottery's Retailer Services Department responds to customer contacts through the toll-free Communications Services Telephone Hotline.
 Hotline staff answer questions about retailer licensing, retailer accounting and general regulatory issues.
 They also answer questions from the general public and Texas Lottery players, and direct callers to other sources if their questions are not related to one of these subject areas.
 Hotline staff also communicate with retailers, game players and the general public via e-mail and written correspondence.
 The department is responsible for tracking, routing and responding to correspondence and ensuring timely responses on matters directed to the agency, the Executive Director and the Commissioners.